tewtal/sm_practice_hack/README.md

 ## Known Issues:

 * PAL region roms are no longer supported.
 Use the source from July 1st, 2018 instead and comment out `rng.asm`.
+* A crash will occur upon completing the game and leaving Zebes.
+* Equipment options that contain both Spazer and Plasma may equip them at the same time, which can lead to "Murder Beam" related crashes.